-Since March 2011, Uranus has been transiting through individualistic Aries, igniting radical activism.
-During this era, we saw the Arab Spring, Occupy Wall Street, the Black Lives Matter movement—plus Marriage Equality and the Women’s March.
+From March 2011 to May 2018, Uranus transited through individualistic Aries, igniting radical activism.
+During this stretch, we saw the Arab Spring, Occupy Wall Street, the Black Lives Matter movement—plus Marriage Equality and the Women’s March.
 In renegade Aries spirit, the people have raised their voices in the name of inclusion and human rights.
 On the hotheaded flipside, this cycle also stirred a few frightening fringe uprisings, including violent “alt-right” rallies, ISIS and a spike in post-election hate crimes.

 This Uranus cycle also brought some epic indie creations, from Beyonce’s “Lemonade” visual album to Netflix’s Orange Is the New Black.
 But in capricious Aries style, we forgot that our devices are also sensitive data storage units, putting our identities and personal passcodes at risk.
 Social media, while an amazing tool for launching independent campaigns and efforts, was used to manipulate the masses with fake news and full-on cyberhacking.
 Attention spans shortened, Aries style, thanks to our Uranian smartphones, and distracted driver laws had to be put in effect.